hasura/graphql-engine/graphql/manual/index.rst

 .. admonition:: Hasura platform documentation

-    If you're searching for the Hasura platform documentation that used to live here, please head to :ref:`Hasura platform documentation <platform_manual>`.
+    If you're searching for the Hasura platform documentation that used to live here, please head to `Hasura platform documentation <//docs.platform.hasura.io>`_